Muhammad Asad Rafi

 Originally from Pakistan, Muhammad Asad Rafi, is a student of International Security at SciencesPo, with special focus on Diplomacy and South and Central Asia.
 Before that, he did his undergraduate studies from Bilkent University in Turkey, earning a BA in International Relations.

-Currently in his second year, Asad is interning at UNESCO with the Education Design, as he believes that Education is the most important key to unlock development.
-He works for ‘Futures of Education’ section of UNESCO, focusing on how Education can be used to redefine our future, which is haunted by the likes of Climate Change, poverty, and inequality.
+Currently in his second year, Asad is interning at UNESCO with the Education Sector, as he believes that Education is the most important key to unlock development.
+He works for the ‘Futures of Education’ team within the Education sector, focusing on how Education can be used to redefine our future, which is haunted by the likes of climate change, poverty, and inequality.

 Last year with HDRI, Asad led a team of researchers who worked on SDG Reporting.
 The focus of the research was on SDG 4 which is Climate Action, and they took a comparative studies approach, by comparing countries in different regions of the world.
 In this study, Latin America (Argentina and Chile) and Middle East (Egypt and Tunisia) were studied.

 Asad worked as President of the South Asian Cultural Club in his previous university, and overlooked the rehabilitation of the club, which is now one of the only two organizations operating in Bilkent for International Students from South Asia.
 Asad has had work experience in four different countries, and he brings that experience on board with his role as the President of this organization.